 Recommendation

-In case you are interested in additional event reasons than the ones given in this test script, you can refer to the configuration guide of building block 11J, where in chapter Preparation / Prerequisites the reference to the appropriate Position Management workbook is given.
+In case you are interested in additional event reasons than the ones given in this test script, you can refer to the Position Management workbook.

 Caution

 If any integration with SAP ERP or SAP S/4HANA is planned, you are not supposed to change the employee’s job title!
 A change in job title would lead to inconsistencies in the organizational data replication.
-Therefore, as mentioned in configuration guide of building block 11J, the appropriate permissions for executing the event reason New Job Title (NEWJOBTITLECHG) and changing the job title have been revoked from your role.
+Therefore, the appropriate permissions for executing the event reason New Job Title (NEWJOBTITLECHG) and changing the job title have been revoked from your role.